 The sides menu is where vegetarians get the most flexibility, and three of the four sides are fully vegan:

-- Falafel side: A small order of plain falafel without rice or pita.
+- Falafel side: A small order of plain falafel balls without rice or pita.
 Useful as a protein add-on or for sharing.

 Vegetarian Desserts at The Halal Guys

-- Baklava Cheesecake / Chocolate Baklava Cheesecake: A cheesecake hybrid layered with baklava-style filo and nuts.
+- Baklava Cheesecake / Chocolate Baklava Cheesecake: A sweet cheesecake hybrid layered with baklava-style filo and nuts.
 Vegetarian, contains dairy.

 - Chocolate Chip Cookies: Standard bakery chocolate chip cookie.
 Vegetarian, contains dairy and egg.